Unexpected Behavior of Ultra-Low-Crosslinked Microgels in Crowded Conditions: Results

-Having quantified the ULC shrinkage behavior, we now turn to its shape evolution.
+\textbf{Shape evolution} Having quantified the ULC shrinkage behavior, we now turn to its shape evolution.
 Given the loose structure of an isolated ULC microgel, shown in Figure~\ref{fig:packing}~a.I, it is natural to expect that this will evolve and deform differently from $c=5\%$ microgels.

 We first characterize the overall structural changes by computing the density profile $\rho(r)$ of ULCs as a function of $\zeta$.
 The absence of a well-defined structure is immediately apparent from the $\rho(r)$, as shown in Figure~\ref{fig:anisotropic}a.
-In general, the $\rho(r)$ display a smooth shape, nearly Gaussian shape at all packing fractions, becoming only more compact as $\zeta$ increases.
-Although a fuzzy sphere fit (Eq.~\ref{eq:fuzzysphere}) is always found to describe the density profile, the so-called core is much smaller than the corona and remains indistinguishable in $\rho(r)$ at all studied $\zeta$.
+In general, $\rho(r)$ displays a smooth shape, nearly Gaussian shape at all packing fractions, becoming only slightly more compact as $\zeta$ increases.
+Although a fuzzy sphere fit (Eq.~\ref{eq:fuzzysphere}) is always found to reasonably describe the density profile, the so-called core is much smaller than the corona and remains indistinguishable in $\rho(r)$ at all studied $\zeta$. {Indeed, the density of ULCs in the center of the microgel is roughly one order of magnitude lower than that of $c=5\%$ microgels at a corresponding packing fraction, as shown in the inset of Fig.~\ref{fig:anisotropic}a.
+Consistently, ULCs exhibit a much more extended corona than standard microgels}.
 This indicates that ULCs do not possess a well-defined core, unlike regular or star-like microgels~\cite{ballin2025star}, and are thus expected to exhibit markedly different behavior.